ALSETLab/RaPId/README.md

 ## <div id="nowarranty">No Warranty
 ><Rapid Parameter Identification is a toolbox for automated parameter identification>
 >
->Copyright 2015-2016 Luigi Vanfretti, Achour Amazouz, Maxime Baudette,
+>Copyright 2015-2018 Luigi Vanfretti, Achour Amazouz, Maxime Baudette,
 >Tetiana Bogodorova, Jan Lavenius, Tin Rabuzin, Giuseppe Laera,
 >Francisco Gomez-Lopez
 >
->The authors can be contacted by email: luigiv at kth dot se
+>The authors can be contacted by email: luigi.vanfretti@gmail.com
 >
 >This package is part of Rapid Parameter Identification ("RaPId") .
 >